AIGAdc/dcdesignweek.org/_events-dcdw/workshop-intro-to-animation-for-designers.markdown

 Whether you’re a designer who wants to add a new skill set, or the mere thought of opening After Effects terrifies you, this event will provide the foundation you need to start animating your ideas to life.

-Led by three motion graphics artists, this hands-on workshop include the following topics:
+Led by two motion graphics artists, this hands-on workshop include the following topics:
 * The 12 principles of motion
 * Ideal software for motion graphics
 * Transitioning from design to motion